 Algebra 1: High School Algebra 1 online course for 2022-23 is a great way to get started learning algebra 1 topics!
-The Fall 2022 (Sept-Dec) section is open for enrollment, meeting live on Zoom weekly on Tuesdays from 2:05-2:55 PM PST / 5:05-5:55 PM EST starting on Tues Sept 13, 2022.
-It’s a half-year course, and there’s a second half to complete your school year for algebra 1 credit.
+The Spring 2023 (Jan-May) section is open for enrollment, meeting live on Zoom weekly on Tuesdays from 2:05-2:55 PM PST / 5:05-5:55 PM EST starting on Tues Jan 24, 2023.
+It’s a half-year course focusing on the use of algebra for science problems.
 See the 2022-23 course tracks or the online math course page for more info.

 Live Classes with Instructor: This online high school algebra 1 course is a live, group class that meets regularly on Zoom with Dr. Scott, the course instructor.